 I've been helping creators and small businesses earn more online for over 10 years.
-I've watched thousands of people start this journey.
+I've watched hundrets of people start this journey.

 Most quit within 90 days — not because they lack talent, but because they follow advice designed to sell courses, not build sustainable businesses.